Sparronator9999/OpenBootCamp/README.md

   and enabling display brightness shortcuts on Windows 8 and later.
 - `KeyAgent.sys` for enabling other special Fn keys and for brightness/volume keys on Windows 7 and lower.
-- `MacHALDriver.sys` for keyboard backlight support.
+- `MacHALDriver.sys` for keyboard backlight and fan control support.

 ## Download